The story of the blogger who got to work with Bielsa after inspiring Pep

 He was accompanied by David Trueba, the Spanish film director, and as they made their way to breakfast Guardiola warned his friend that they would be joined by a young Argentinian man who had been in touch and shown an inveterate interest in his playing career.

-Such was the detail in the emails Guardiola had received from the young man that the Catalan was wary, and so he agreed with Trueba that should his company become tiresome then they would leave with feigned haste.
+Guardiola was wary of the sheer amount of detail in the emails he had received from the young man.
+It was agreed with Trueba that should his company become tiresome then they would leave with feigned haste.

 Guardiola had agreed to meet with him after Manna sent links to his blog, entitled Paradigma Guardiola, in which he regularly posted articles and videos which detailed and analysed the thoughts and convictions demonstrated by Guardiola’s playing career.